stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

     info.pApplicationInfo = app;
 ```

-Finally we invoke the API method to create the instance given the descriptor:
+Finally we invoke the API method to create the instance and construct the domain object:

 ```java
     // Create instance